rickyteng/washapp/README.md

 #### Http Port
 WASHApp will serve http function at port 32767 by default or read setting from config.json.

+#### Security
+If you run under win7 or win server 2008, following command need to be executed to allow port to be

+opened.

+  netsh http add urlacl url=http://+:32767/ user=machine\username

 #### Configuration
 config.json give simplest configuration that can define window width and height, static file type, and plugin function.